davidhariri/site/pages/About.md

 **Artificially intelligent agents at [Ada](https://ada.support)**

 I believe that by 2030, 95% of people's communication with businesses will be with an AI agent.
 Talking to these agents will be delightful and fast.
+Our mission at Ada is to build the most resolving customer support automation platform in the world.

 **No-code workflow automation at [Stitch](https://stitchbits.co)**